SoftZen/The-Ultimate-Collection-of-Ethereum-Solidity-and-Smart-Contracts-Interview-Questions/README.md

  Can you recover your Ethereum account after losing your private key?
 >Yes, you can use your 12 word mnemonic.

+ What exactly is EVM bytecode?
+>EVM bytecode is a low-level programming language that is compiled from a high-level programming     language like Solidity.
+EVM is a virtual machine that sits between the operating system and the application layer to reduce OS dependency.
+Ethereum smart contracts, thanks to EVM, can be run on nearly any computer.
+The EVM bytecode comprises opcodes, which are EVM elementary instructions.
+These opcodes define basic operations such as adding two numbers (ADD), loading data from memory (mload), and so on.
+The Ethereum yellow paper defines over 100 of these opcodes.
+We need higher languages like Solidity to help us reason at a higher level of abstraction because coding directly using opcodes would be incredibly tiresome

+ What is a library and how many types are there?
+>A library is a piece of code that other smart contracts can re-use.
+There are 2 types of libraries:
+ Deployed- They have their own address, and several other smart contracts can use them.
+ Embedded- They don’t have their own address and are deployed as part of the code of the smart contract that uses them.

+ Is it feasible to send a transaction without having to charge customers for gas?
+>You’ll often find this question among the Solidity developer interview questions, and the answer is Yes.
+You'd have people sign a message on the front end first.
+The message and signature would then be routed to a centralized backend (off-chain) that would establish a transaction and include the payload (message + signature).
+This means that instead of the user's wallet, the app's wallet will cover gas costs.
+A smart contract will validate the signature's validity and perform an activity on behalf of the user on the blockchain.

+ What are two APIs that a smart-contract uses to interact with?
+>This is one of the most popular Solidity interview questions. eth_sendTransaction (transaction) and eth_call (call) are the two APIs that are used by a smart contract to interface.
+Transactions are expensive (gas) and can change the blockchain.
+Calls don't cost anything; therefore, they can't change the blockchain.
+However, calls can return a value, which isn't the case with transactions.

+ How can you protect yourself from re-entrancy attack?
+>You will frequently come across this Solidity developer interview question.
+Solution 1: Lower balances and update other state variables before invoking the other contract.
+Solution 2: Implement a re-entrancy guard that uses a variable to determine when a call is second in the stack.
+Solution 3: Limit the amount of gas available to the called contract.
+This is automatically done if you use transfer().

+ What is the equivalence of Javascript console.log for debugging in Solidity?
+>This question is often a part of the Solidity developer interview questions.
+In Solidity, there is no comparison; however, you can use events, even if they aren't built for this.

 ## Ethereum client (Geth)